instantiator/vector-plus/DeveloperNotes.md

 Either modify `VectorPlusBackgroundServiceDbContext`, add new classes, or change the classes that currently map to database tables: `ModuleConfig`, `RobotConfig`

-Once ready, create a migration using the Package Manager Console:
+Once ready, create a migration using the Package Manager Console with the `VectorPlus.Web` project selected:

 * `Add-Migration GiveYourMigrationANameHere -Context VectorPlus.Web.Service.Db.VectorPlusBackgroundServiceDbContext`